robisonsantos/evm/README.md

     This will show all the installed erlang versions on your system.

 - **download** (`$ evm download <version>`)
-    If the specified erlang version is available, this will download it from <http://www.erlang.org/download.html>, then evm will store it for future installation.
+    If the specified version is available, this will download it from <http://www.erlang.org/download.html>, then evm will store it for future installation.

 - **remove** (`$ evm remove <version>`)
-    If the specified erlang version has been cached on your system, this will remove it.
-If it has been installed, this will also uninstall it.
+    If the specified version has been cached on your system, this will remove it.
+If the specified version has been installed, this will also uninstall it.

 - **uninstall** (`$ evm uninstall <version>`)
-    If the specified erlang version has been installed on your system, this will uninstall it.
+    If the specified version has been installed on your system, this will uninstall it.

 - **cache** (`$ evm cache`)
     This will list all erlang versions currently cached on your system.